indiana-university/easy-lang-markup-tinymce-plugin/README.md

 - Support for WordPerfect
   - Autodetection of dashicons
   - Support for tinyMCE 4
-  - Support for WP translation services via wp_localize_script and PB_LanguageSelectorToken object
+  - Support for WP translation services via [wp_localize_script](https://developer.wordpress.org/reference/functions/wp_localize_script/) and PB_LanguageSelectorToken object
   - ./utils/build_wp_localize_script_block.js will auto-build wp_localize_script call
 - All translation keys are literal strings that go through .translate(key) to support auto-localization tools

+## Security

+- The plugin code does not have any external dependencies beyond a supported tinyMCE instance and optionally WP
+- The only user inputs are to be a BCP 47 language tag and are santized by the bcp47Regex in isValidLang(lang: string)

 ## AI Utilization

-- Plugin is AI code free
+- Plugin code is AI code free.
+No code was directly copied from AI.
 - Provided localization file translations were provided by AI.
 Some were proofed by humans.
 See [./docs/i18n_notes.md](./docs/i18n_notes.md) for details.
+Prompts used are listed in ./utils/prompts.txt

 ## Demo